marckean/AzurePolicyWorkshop/README.md

       |Assignment Scope|Subscription|

     ![](blobs/Deny%20deployment%20of%20an%20NSG%20that%20contains%20NSG%20rules%20with%20port%2022%20or%203389%20as%20destination%20ports.png)

-    - As some policies are either DeployIfNotExists or Modify, we also assign some built-in roles to the policy service principals
-    - This is a lab exercise

 11. Testing Azure Policies (Lab)
   - We test the Azure Policies we have deployed in the previous lab exercise